-1.4.4 Biomonitoring surveys
+1.4.4 Biomonitoring Surveys

 In previous years, biological surveys have been performed in unnamed tributaries of the Waingongoro River.
 Three of the sites were established sites, used on 11 occasions previously to gather baseline data prior to the establishment of the proposed Central landfill.
-An additional two sites were added during the 2017-2018 period, due to the then planned construction of Stage 1 in the headwaters of the 'southern ephemeral'
+An additional two sites were added during the 2017-2018 period, due to the then planned construction of Stage 1 in the headwaters of the 'southern ephemeral' tributary.

-tributary.
 Samples were collected from the new sites on both surveys during the 2019-2020 year.
-No sampling was undertaken during the year under review, but it is scheduled for the 2021-2022 year.
+In the 2021-2022 monitoring period one biomonitoring survey was undertaken prior to notice that the landfill would not be constructed.
+This survey occurred on 15 November 2021 at all five established monitoring sites.